 (If you’d like some assistance when it comes to performing your social media or freelance writer website audits, let me know!
 I currently offer this as a service.)

 5. Get Involved in Social Media Communities

-Another suggestion in terms of how to stay productive when you’re not freelance writing is: be more active on social media.
+Another suggestion in terms of how to stay productive when you’re not freelance writing?
+Be more active on social media.

 Find new freelance writing communities via Twitter and connect with networking groups in your area through LinkedIn.

 Why?
 Well, word of mouth works WONDERS in the freelancing industries.
 In fact, I’ve been offered some incredible freelance writing opportunities in the past just through referrals.

 And a bonus?
 You get to meet fellow freelance writers who might actually become your friends one day!

 Want to build the Domain Authority (DA) of your freelance writer website and establish yourself as an expert in your niche?
 If so, why not write guest posts during your freelance writing lull that can be published on other blogs and websites?